 A confetti cake on a white cake stand.

-As a pastry chef, I’ve baked quite a few birthday cakes from scratch, so I can confidently say that confetti cakes are most peoples’ favorite!
-This nostalgic sprinkle cake flavor is rich, buttery, and very vanilla-y, with rainbow sprinkles mixed into the batter.
+As a pastry chef, I’ve baked quite a few birthday cakes from scratch, so I can confidently say this confetti cakes is lots of peoples’ favorite!
+Maybe its the rich and buttery taste, or because it’s just so fun with all the sprinkles mixed right into the batter- any way, I know you’ll love it too!

 Cake Ingredients